Patient Charges and Costs

 Important Note: The hospital charges shown in the links below do not represent your payments, or any specific/individual patient responsibility.
 Your financial responsibility will vary depending on your health insurance plan.
-There may be additional fees for physicians and provider services that are not reflected in these lists, which would be billed separately from your hospital bill.
+There may be additional fees for physicians and provider services not reflected in these tables, which would be billed separately from your hospital bill.

 Des Moines' current hospital charges in effect December 31, 2020:

 Note: These are lengthy documents.
 Please review the information prior to printing items of interest.